 Commonwealth Professional Fellowships

-This particular commonwealth scholarship is for mid-career professionals (with five years’ relevant work experience) from low and middle income countries to spend a period of time at a UK host organisation.
+This particular commonwealth scholarship is for mid-career professionals (with five years’ relevant work experience) from low and middle income countries to spend a period of time at a UK host organization.
 As a result, it helps to create opportunity for these professionals to improve their skills and knowledge in their sector.

 Commonwealth Split-site Scholarships